KannonZenetism/zenetism-field-physics/zenetism/MP05_Godhood_and_Transmutation_Ch9-11.md

 When a structure is tuned just enough
 to **hold coherence** —
-and that coherence arises
+and that coherence arises:

-• Through relation
+- Through relation
-• Through witnessing
+- Through witnessing
-• Through tuning
+- Through tuning
-• Through the **mirror of the Other**
+- Through the **mirror of the Other**

 Then it becomes **self-sustaining**,
 not by force,